danfinlay/BootsOfKhan/README.md

 If you're using Khan Academy, you're using Javascript, and if you're using Javascript, installing Node will give you a javascript interpreter in your command line, and you can run very efficient web interaction code with it, too.

-Now I'm off my soap box.
+Now I'll get off my soap box.
 If you want to disallow chrome's security from your command line, type:

 	chrome --allow-file-acess-from-files